 Hey there, future song-action leaders.
-We hope last week's post about learning how to lead VBS song actions gave you some stellar ideas.
+In this post, you'll learn a few tips on how to effectively teach VBS song actions to kids!
 Because everything you do is all for those kiddos, here are some tips on how to effectively apply the skills you've learned.

 1) Listen to your kids